War of the Keys: Finances

 The bulletin of 1 December 1228 contains the earliest reference to papal fundraising for a war against Christians.
 Since Gregory did not initially call a crusade against Frederick, he could not offer indulgences to those who took part in the war or gave money.
 The use of direct taxation to fund a papal army was a "first of its kind".
 He levied tithes, the so-called "crusade tenth", from France, England, Wales, Scotland, Ireland, Denmark, Sweden, northern Italy and eastern Europe.
 In France, the remainder of a five-year levy first collected in 1225 for the Albigensian Crusade of 1226 was set aside for the new war after the crusade ended with the treaty of Paris in April 1229.
 In total, about 100,000 livres tournois were received from France.
 The tithe was successfully collected in northern Italy and eastern Europe, possibly in Sweden, but not in England or Scotland.

 According to Roger of Wendover, the tithe was strongly resisted in England.
 He says that the pope levied the tithe on all the "moveable property" in the kingdom, both secular and ecclesiastical.
 Stephen of Anagni was named collector (and possibly legate) for England, Scotland and Ireland on 23 December 1228.
 King Henry III of England called an assembly of the realm for April 1229 at which Stephen read out the papal letters.
 There were public protests against the exactions.
 When it became clear that Henry III would not interfere with Stephen's mission, the higher nobility simply refused to pay.
 According to Roger, Gregory rewarded Henry by blocking the election of Walter d'Eynsham as archbishop of Canterbury.
 To meet the pope's demands, many prelates pawned their plate and their vestments, fearing Stephen's power to excommunicate nonpayors or those who defrauded the Holy See.
 Stephen was also empowered to demand that clergy swear oaths on the Gospels that they had paid their share and to affix their seals to the records of payment.
 According to William of Andres, the total collected in England was 60,000 marks.
 Gregory was still waiting for it in June 1229.
 There was also resistance to the tithe in Scotland.
 According to the Scotichronicon, when Stephen attempted to execute his commission in Scotland in early 1229, he was denied entry by King Alexander II.

 Lombard League

 The north Italian cities of the Lombard League were Gregory's most natural allies against Frederick.
 Records of the deliberations of the rectors of the league concerning the War of the Keys do not survive.
 Examples of such deliberations, however, do appear in the Dictamina rhetorica of Guido Faba of Bologna, composed around 1230.
 They likely reflect actual debates.
+The rectors met with the pope in September 1228 and agreed to supply troops to defend the church.